from scipy.io import loadmat

 Implementation

 Before we start, it is worth mentioning that ICA will generally run faster using a multi-threaded numeric library such as OpenBLAS.
-If you install NumPy via pip
+If you install the official NumPy package (see this post for more details on how to install Python packages), you will get OpenBLAS support out of the box.

 Data preprocessing